 The best way to get people to reduce the amount of electricity they use is to appeal to their intrinsic motivations.
 How about telling them everyone’s got to do their bit towards helping to save the planet, and if they reduce their energy consumption it means we won’t have to switch on a coal power station tonight to deal with demand?

-Our tailored customer engagement platform enables utilities to reach out to customers at the right time, via the right channels, with the right messaging – tailored with words and personalised insights generated by the platform that taps into people’s intrinsic motivations.
+Our tailored customer engagement platform enables utilities to reach out to customers at the right time, via the right channels, with the right messaging – tailored with words and personalized insights generated by the platform that taps into people’s intrinsic motivations.
 Find out more about our multi-channel approach and discover why it is so effective.

 What’s more, we also have the means to calculate individual savings which can be communicated effectively to each customer.
 And it’s more cost effective than a cash incentive!